kristopolous/DRR/indycast.net/about.md

 And that url should be openable in anything that ostensibly accepts "podcasts".

-#### Listen to live radio with a delay
+#### Rewind, pause, and scrub live radio
 Alice turns on her radio and there's a fascinating interview going on.
 Unfortunately, she missed the beginning of it.
 Luckily, she is able to listen to RDIO starting say, 5 minutes ago, by doing the following:

     $ mplayer http://indycast.net/rdio/live/-5min

-Or, if she wants to listen starting at 1pm, this should work:
+Or, if she wants to listen starting at 1pm, this works:

     $ mpg321 http://indycast.net/rdio/live/1pm